What is a service accounting code (SAC) under GST?

 It is important for businesses to use the correct SAC code for each service they provide and to keep themselves updated with the latest GST laws and regulations.
 Businesses can refer to the official GST website or consult a tax professional for the latest list of SAC codes.

-One thought on “What is a service accounting code (SAC) under GST?”
+One response to “What is a service accounting code (SAC) under GST?”

 Leave a Reply